BeBr0/MinerAI/README.md

 ### Features
 - Can start new game by itself (needs specific option in website settings to be enabled)
 - Only works on https://minesweeper.online
-- Fast and setisfying game solving
+- Fast and satisfying game solving
 - Easy to set up
 - Use backspace any time to stop the program
 - Does not inject into game, it just uses your cursor for all manipulations